-Multifactor authentication (MFA) is a security system that requires more than one form of authentication to verify the legitimacy of a transaction.
+Multifactor authentication (MFA) is a security system that requires more than one method of authentication from independent categories of credentials to verify the user’s identity for a login or other transaction.

 Typical MFA scenarios include: